 User segmentation can be a real pain however, it is extremely important in the app marketing process!

-The biggest hurdle is usually understanding the best why to go about it.
-Just like baking a cake, there is more than one way to do it, you just need to work out what is best for your app!
+The biggest hurdle is usually understanding the best way to go about it.
+Just like baking a cake, there is more than one way to do it, you just need to work out what way works best for your app.

 Because of this grouping of similarities, segmentation can add intelligence to your user profiles.

 Knowing how your users tick goes a long way.
 Your job is to be the guru of all things user personalised.
 And communication is core to that.
-By reaching out to existing users in a personalised way (or so they think?!) you can improve both your user retention and user engagement DRASTICALLY!
+By reaching out to existing users in a more personalised way you can drastically improve both your user retention and user engagement.

 Let’s assume that has already been completed.

-Next is to identify the type of people that would make your ideal users.
-These ideal users could be based on existing user profiles.
+Next, you need to identify the type of people that would make your ideal users.
+These users could be based on existing user profiles.
 Or perhaps you are branching out into a new area and need to identify clearly who you are targeting next.

 If you take two different types of user segments and throw in a bit of market research, you will find that they have very different needs, wants, values and opinions.
-This research will build a fictional user persona which will help you when creating targeted content.
+This research will help you build a fictional user persona which will be very useful for you when creating targeted content.

 User personas take user segments to a higher level, creating a typical ‘fictional’ user within that segment, by adding their personality and values to it.

-User segmentation is vital to the development of user personas.
-With identified and developed segments, you can target specific, relevant and to the user… personalised…marketing messages at each segment.
-When targeting and personalising your campaign for each segment is on point it can see an increase conversion rates by 200%.
+When the targeting and personalisation of your campaign for each segment is on point it can see an increase conversion rates by 200%.

 Too many brands wait until the point of transaction to turn anonymous users into known users or rely on inaccurate third-party data for demographic insights.
 Collecting basic information at the time the app is downloaded can go a long way in developing user relationships and allows you to segment your user base more effectively.

 It may seem obvious, but keeping gender in mind when segmenting users can have a significant impact on results and save you from wasting time and money.
-There is no point sending a push notification to a male user about the latest Bikini range (forgive the stereotyping) if like Borat you are into wearing bikinis then good on you!
+There is no point sending a push notification to a male user about the latest bikini range (forgive the stereotyping), if like Borat you are into wearing man-kinis then good on you!